bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 Once you have created a new Ubuntu 20.04 server in a Digital Ocean(DO) droplet, you spend a moment to familiarize yourself with the DO administrative controls.
 The first step you should take to configure your server will require you to know what the IP address of your remote virtual server (what DO calls a "droplet").

 ```
-You can find you IP address either by clicking on [Your-Project-Name] under "Projects" in the sidebar of the DO admin panel OR by clicking on "Droplets" in your
+You can find you IP address either by clicking on [Your-Project-Name] under "Projects" in the sidebar of the DO admin panel
+OR by clicking on "Droplets" in the sidebar of the DO admin panel.

+There you will find beneath the header "IP Address" the address in the form XX.XXX.XXX.XX.

 ```

 [do server configuration tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04)

+### Login via SSH, Password

+what is SSH?
+how do you introspect SSH? /where are my certifications stored?

+### Installing and Configuring Firewall & Exposing Ports

+### Install Dependencies

+why are some from apt-get and some from pip?

+(work in progress please hang on . . .)